openstack-archive/fuel-docs/pages/operations/troubleshoot/9105-crm-resources.rst

 **crm(live)resource#  start|restart|stop|cleanup <resource_name>**

-These commands allow you to respectively start, stop, and restart resources.
+These commands, in order, allow you to start, stop, and restart resources.

 **cleanup**

-The pacemaker cleanup command resets a resource's state on the node if it is currently in a failed state or due to some unexpected operation, such as some side effects of a SysVInit operation on the resource.
-In such an event, pacemaker will manage it by itself, deciding which node will run the resource.
+The cleanup command resets a resource's state on the node if it is currently in a failed state because of some unexpected operation, such as some side effects of a System V **init** operation on the resource.
+If this happens,
+Pacemaker can do the clean-up, deciding which node will run the resource.

 Example::